 Have you ever received a negative review without obvious reasons?
-Research shows that a negative review may drive away 22% of your customers.
+Research shows that negative reviews make 92% of people less likely to use a business.
 So, it’s important to understand your customers’ preferences and hidden concerns.
 The more insights you get, the better products and services you can offer.

 Think about what you want to achieve with your questions.
 What information do you want to get?
 How can you benefit from this information?
 Then choose the most relevant questions to include.
 If you need some inspiration, check the available templates in your Custom Forms dashboard, such as Net Promoter Score, Demographics, etc.